Guide on Bluetooth location beacon

 The smartphone measures the strength of the incoming Bluetooth signal to estimate the distance to the Bluetooth beacon.
 This approach though efficient isn’t very precise in certain settings.
 The signal strength drops quickly for the first 1-2 meters, so BLE positioning is relatively accurate at these distances.
 However, the further the distance from the Bluetooth beacon, the less accurate the distance measurements.
 Certain other factors, like physical hurdles and signal reflections, also affect the signal strength, which in turn affects the estimation of distance.

-For the purpose of generalization, we divide the detection of beacon proximity into three categories, which are near, immediate, and far.
-Immediate means 0.6 meters away, near mean 1-8 meters away, and far means 10-40 meters away.
-Mostly Bluetooth beacons give ideal performance within immediate and near applications.
 If we require positioning in the far region, then we simply detect the proximity of the smartphone to a beacon and then measuring the distance of that beacon to the nearest beacon and so on.
 If we adopt this approach, then we will need a larger number of Bluetooth beacons.
 That is why in large industrial spaces, we use a mix of immediate, near, and far beacons with a variance of 5 meters.
 Hence, the accuracy increases significantly, and we can obtain better results.